vdonoladev/hangman-game/README.md

 <h3>Inglês (English)</h3>

 Hangman - Try to guess what the hidden word is.
+(The words are in Portuguese!)